raspberrypilearning/ai-image-prompt/en/step_2.md

 **Start with a Simple Prompt**

 Begin with a basic idea.
-This is your starting point.
+Thais is your starting point.
 - Example: "A cat."

 Run this prompt in the image generator.
 See what it creates.